digidem/comapeo-core/docs/development/sync-testing.md

 - `role-update-sync-capability.js` (live member→blocked downgrade) folded
   into `sync-capability.js` alongside the other block/unblock scenarios.

-## Known gaps (deliberate, tracked)
+## Resolved gaps

-- Server-websocket reconnect (the overlapping-connection scenario on the server path) needs the @comapeo/cloud harness in `server.js`.
+- Server-websocket reconnect: covered in `test-e2e/server.js` ("server stays in sync state across rapid websocket reconnects") using the @comapeo/cloud harness — the server path is where overlapping connections from one device actually occur in production.
-- Blob download-intent relay across an intermediate non-archive device is a product design question before it is a test gap.
+- Blob relay across an intermediate non-archive device: decided (July 2026) to be working as designed — originals move only on direct contact between the authoring device and a device that wants them, because a non-archive device never holds them.
+Covered in `sync-blobs.js`.
 - The C1-style "unrelated auth write clobbers capability" interleave is structurally impossible in the new architecture (single capability writer, no state-event-triggered re-read); the invariant it protected — a blocked